-While the general Medicaid definition of children includes all individuals younger than 21 years of age, the CAHPS Health Plan Survey - Child Medicaid Survey is only administered to parents with children younger than 18 years of age.
-Individuals from 18-20 years of age are included in the Adult Medicaid Survey.
+While the general Medicaid definition of children includes all individuals under 21 years of age, the CAHPS Health Plan Survey - Child Medicaid Survey is only administered to parents with children under 18 years of age.
+Individuals from 18-20 years are included in the Adult Medicaid Survey.
 As such, the data reported may not be directly comparable with other Medicaid data on children.
-However, the survey instructions are the same between States and over time, and thus may provide an opportunity for a baseline comparison if States choose to use it in this manner.
+However, the survey instructions are the same among States and over time, and thus may provide an opportunity for a baseline comparison if States choose to use it in this manner.
+In the event States wish to evaluate the 18-20 year old population, they will have that data available through the Adult Medicaid survey.

 This measure allows States to follow all relevant CMS and CAHPS guidelines (CMS, 2012).
-The number of States that collect Medicaid-only data is not publicly available, but States rapidly expanded aggregate CAHPS data reporting on Medicaid/CHIP populations, from only one State in 2010 to 27 States in 2012, including the District of Columbia (Department of Health and Human Services [HHS], 2013; See Figures 1 and 2).
+The number of States that collect Medicaid-only data is not publicly available, but States have rapidly expanded aggregate CAHPS data reporting on Medicaid/CHIP populations, from only one State in 2010 to 27 States in 2012, including the District of Columbia (HHS, 2013).
 Specific CAHPS survey data may also be voluntarily provided to AHRQ's National CAHPS Benchmarking Database.

-Reporting of this CAHPS measure by a State program may take any form that clearly conveys the results of this question; it may be reported alone, or as part of a broader array of parent-reported availability and access measures that include this specific treatment or counseling availability question.
-Some States have already reported the results of this question publicly in their CAHPS reports, with New York as a notable example (HealthNow, 2013).
-New York reported the results of the question exactly according to this measure's specification, providing the proportion of respondents who answered "Usually" or "Always" to the treatment or counseling availability question, and they further provided the proportions for the State overall and other plan types.
+Reporting of this CAHPS measure by a State program may take any form that clearly conveys the results of this question; it may be reported alone, or as one component of a broader array of parent-reported availability and access measures that include this specific specialist availability question.

+Some States have already reported the results of this question publicly in their CAHPS reports, including Indiana, New York, and Virginia (HealthNow, 2013; The Myers Group, 2009; WBA

+Market Research, 2011).
+New York reported the results of the question exactly according to this measure's specification, providing the proportion of respondents who answered "Usually" or "Always" to the specialist availability question, and they further provided the proportions for the State overall and for other plan types.
+Indiana and Virginia provided similar responses, but they also provided the respective percentages for both "Usually" and "Always" individually, as well.